Vanya Kewley: Career

-Having not much content with nursing, Kewley started to write for the local London newspapers in her spare time before becoming ambitious over journalism on television.
+Being somewhat discontented with nursing, Kewley started to write for the local London newspapers in her spare time before becoming ambitious over journalism on television.
 She later said of the start of her career, "I began knocking on every studio door I could find until someone asked me inside."
 Kewley joined Granada Television in 1965 as a researcher for the regional news programme, Scene at 6.30.
 She later became a producer and director on the current affairs programme World in Action between 1968 and 1971.
 In 1969, during her first foreign assignment and living without permission amongst "freedom fighters" Kewley was captured and beaten by soldiers while making a film about the problem of genocide in South Sudan.
 She narrowly avoided being raped by her captors.
 Kewley took a film crew into Nigeria in 1970 when the country was under civil war and secured an exclusive interview with the Biafran forces leader C. Odumegwu Ojukwu that same year.
 She also filmed Khaled Mosharraf and other Bangladeshi freedom fighters in East Pakistan in 1971.

 Kewley switched to the ITV current affairs series This Week in 1972 and made several documentaries for the programme.
 This included an assignment to Vietnam during the war there where she contracted infective hepatitis and liver abscesses while filming in the country's jungle war areas and evaded fire from Vietcong forces.
 Kewley also made programmes about the 1972 Norwegian European Communities membership referendum and a fourteen-year-old boy imprisoned in Turkey on drug charges.
 That same year she became engaged to the journalist Richard Lindley but the marriage was later called off.
 Kewley interviewed the exiled spiritual leader of Tibet the 14th Dalai Lama at his home in the Himalayas for the 1975 film The Lama King and this formed a lifelong friendship.
 She had a spell with the BBC and partook in the religious and ethics series Anno Domini between 1975 and 1977 and Everyman from 1977 to 1978.

 She also interviewed the leader of Libya Muammar Gaddafi in the film Soldier for Islam in 1976 (updated two years later).
 That same year, she revealed through her documentary Paradise Lost the widespread use of torture in Paraguay.
 She won her first prize at the Montreux Festival in 1977 for a documentary about the human rights situation in South Korea filmed two years earlier.
 The following year, Kewley was awarded the BBC Director General’s Award for Special Services to Television.
 She documented the resurgence of Islam in Saudi Arabia in 1979 in an ITV film called The Year of the Prophet and calculated what economic and political implications this would have for the Western world.
 Kewley investigated the issue of physical abuse of babies in the United Kingdom in the 1980 film Rosie's Story.